canonical/ubuntu-boards-documentation/how-to/flash-images.rst

 ==========================
-Flash Images to an SD card
+Flash images to an SD card
 ==========================